JerryJeager/JerryJeager/README.md

 - 👋 Hi, I’m @JerryJeager
 - 👀 I’m a Frontend web developer and Computer Science Student.
-- 🌱 I have knowledge of html, css and Javascript.
-I'm learning React.js and i'm open to working on web based projects.
+- 🌱 I have knowledge of html, css and Javascript, Tailwind, Bootstrap and React.
+I'm open to working on web based projects.ts.
 - 📫 How to reach me ...email => amadijerry823@gmail.com

 <!---